 The underlying motivation for open data is relatively straightforward, particularly in the wake of the reproducibility crisis.
-Though researchers may understandably hesitate to share their data, we believe understanding the benefits of open data can help alleviate any concerns.
-Making linguistic data freely available improves credibility in our findings, to other researchers and the general public.
-Prohibiting or impeding access to data collected for publicly funded research is unethical and a detriment to inclusivity.
+Though researchers may understandably hesitate to share their data, we believe understanding the benefits of open data can help alleviate many concerns.
+Among researchers, there can exist anxieties unrelated to technical considerations about sharing data (Stieglitz et al., 2020).
+Stieglitz et al. (2020), in a study investigating 995 researchers from 13 universities in Germany across various fields, found that there were anxieties about competitive pressures, such as losing the opportunity to publish again from the same data set before another researcher does.
+In this case, anxieties can be quelled with the knowledge that the data can be made available after all research inquiries by the original researchers have been completed.
+Making linguistic data freely available improves credibility in our findings, to other researchers, and the general public, and may help develop more accurate generalizations and theories (See Berez-Kroeker et al., 2022).
+Prohibiting or impeding access to data collected for publicly funded research is, in many cases, unethical and can be a detriment to inclusivity.
 Open data is fundamental for cumulative science in numerous ways.
 It affords third parties the opportunity to scrutinize original findings, which promotes reproducibility and reduces errors, such as those related to statistical analyses and reporting of outcomes (e.g., Roettger, 2021b).
 Furthermore, it allows for published data to be reanalyzed in novel ways and utilized in meta-analyses.
-Revisiting old data sets using innovative techniques can support or contradict past narrative conclusions (e.g., Casillas, 2021).
+Revisiting old data sets using innovative techniques can support or contradict past narrative conclusions.
+For instance, using meta-analytic techniques, Casillas (2021) reexamined extant research regarding ‘compromise categories’ in early bilinguals.
+This line of research posits that bilingual individuals produce speech sounds intermediate to those produced by monolingual speakers of either language.
+By systematically reevaluating prior data and incorporating new acoustic analyses of coronal stops from early Spanish-English bilinguals, Casillas (2021) suggested that the cumulative evidence for ‘compromise’ stop categories was negligible.
+In lieu of intermediate phonetic categories, the study proposed early bilinguals can exhibit performance mismatches resulting from dynamic interlingual interactions.
+This reanalysis contradicted earlier assumptions about bilingual phonology and provided in-depth scrutiny of statistical power and evidence accumulation in bilingualism research.
 In short, open data is a cornerstone of scientific research in the 21st century that enables wider access to research information, which, in turn, facilitates validation, motivates replication, promotes reproducibility, and makes possible future scientific progress.

-Open data are particularly important for the field of linguistics, for all of the aforementioned reasons, and also because linguistics is Western, Educated, Industrialized, Rich, and Democratic (WEIRD, Bochynska et al., 2023).
-That is to say, the majority of linguistic research is concentrated on specific language, mainly Indo-Germanic, in overrepresented communities, by privileged scholars.
-Making linguistic data accessible to all researchers promotes participation in and with underrepresented communities.
-Furthermore, it can increase the study of diverse and underreported languages, which fosters a more inclusive and comprehensive understanding of the global linguistic landscape.
+Open materials are particularly important for the field of linguistics, for all of the aforementioned reasons, and also because some linguists have described the state of the field, as far as English-language publications are concerned, as being Western, Educated, Industrialized, Rich, and Democratic (WEIRD, see Bochynska et al., 2023; Faytak et al., 2024; Nagle, Baese-Berk, Amengual, & Casillas, 2024).
+That is to say, the majority of linguistic research appears to be concentrated on specific languages, mainly Indo-Germanic, in overrepresented communities, by privileged scholars.
+Making materials in linguistic research accessible to all researchers can promote participation in and with underrepresented communities.
+Furthermore, it can increase the study of diverse and underreported languages by affording more researchers the opportunity to interact and learn from data that would otherwise not be available to them, which, in turn, can foster a more inclusive and comprehensive understanding of the global linguistic landscape.